 - As carefully as the settings are built up, the characters follow the same idea.
 Each one is introduced, a little history is provided for them, so the reader can keep track of who’s who in the story, then the real development work begins.
 Each has a nice depth to them, and their own unique view point that gets a chance to shine through to highlight different pieces of the tale.
 The only one I found myself a little confused with, starting out, was the Doctor.
 I though he was a psychiatrist, not a medical doctor at first.
 Was a bit of a shock when that clarified, but added to the overall value to the tale.

 - Morrese handles the steady build up of tension throughout the story very well.
 A few small “pops” here and there to highlight important pieces, or to add humor value to the setting, which made the overall story more memorable and enjoyable.When I finished, I knew I’d had a satisfied read.
 In fact, I started this one late, and really didn’t want to put it down when I realized just HOW late it was – I had that much fun with it.

 Overall score?
-5 out of 5 stars from me.
+5 out of 5 paws from this pukah.
 I’ll need to give it a bit, for the story to settle, but I know I’m looking forward to coming back to it and reading it again.
 Something tells me there are a few more layers under the surface that I didn’t find this time.

 If you want to pick up your own copy of Brane Child, you can find a copy of it on Amazon Here.